Home > Spread Trading Bits and Tips

 Use Demo Accounts When First Starting Out – Most of the spread trading providers nowadays offer simulator accounts that are useful to familiarise yourself with the different spread betting markets and the workings of the trading platform.
 Demo accounts are also great for general practice and also to test a spread betting system.
 Do note, however, that trading with ‘dummy funds’ is a different thing to utilising ‘real funds’ – the psychology just isn’t there (the emotions like greed and fear are missing from the trading element) and trading with demo funds won’t expose your trading weaknesses.
 After a month or so, try depositing a few thousands into your spread betting account and trade small positions.
 Once you start to acquire more confidence in your own abilities to trade successfully, start to gradually (but slowly) increasing stakes until you to your intended trade size.

 Don’t Trade Unfamiliar Markets – Don’t trade markets you aren’t familiar with or companies which businesses you don’t understand.
 For instance, commodities are a classic where weather and shortages can play a major hand and sharply affect their prices.
+My biggest losses has been by far in oilers and miners.
+I made a huge amount on an oiler and then lost it all and more, I kept going back to the same share (revenge), I should have just deleted it off the watchlist/monitor.
+The chart was so awful as well.
+What the f*** was I doing?
 So if you want to deal in these markets make sure you are fully informed and study historical charts to get an idea of the price fluctuations before delving in.
+And make sure to monitor your margin so you do not end up getting stopped out.

 Always, Always, Always use a stop loss.
+Risk management is the key, so always consider a stop loss and make sure you do everything to help preserve your trading capital.
 Trading without a stop loss is financial suicide.
 If you dont use a stop, then just imagine if you were trading Marconi, Enron, or Northern Rock when their share value fell to the floor! (- A ‘guaranteed’ stop is recommended for full security).
+Do not run your losses, cut them early if the market moves against you.

 Only ever trade with money you can afford to lose.
 Of course we all hope you don’t lose the money but you cannot risk money you need for the rent, holiday, car, food, etc etc.